m-labs/artiq/doc/manual/faq.rst

 enforce functional dependencies between parameters?
 ---------------------------------------------------

-Use wrapper experiments, overriding parameters of arguments.
+If you want to slave a parameter `b` in the pdb to be `b = 2*a`, use wrapper experiments, overriding parameters of arguments.

-get rid of `DbKeys`?
+get rid of `DBKeys`?
 --------------------

-`DbKeys` enforces valid parameter/argument names, references keys in pdb and hints at metadata on how values can be retrieved.
+`DBKeys` enforces valid parameter/argument names, references keys in pdb and hints at metadata on how values can be retrieved.

 write a generator feeding a kernel feeding an analyze function?